 Confirm the story with other (trusted) sources

 A quick search of the topic or headline you’ve read will help you verify the authenticity of the article.
-If you find similar articles from reputable sites such as major news networks or your local news affiliates, it is likely a credible story.
+If you find similar articles from reputable sites such as major news networks or your local news affiliates, it’s probably a credible story.
 If, however, you cannot find additional articles to confirm the original, it may be fake news.

 Sites like factcheck.org and politifact.com are great tools for verifying information you may have seen on social media or an unknown news site.
 These sites take quotes, claims and posts from a variety of sources and verify their credibility or expose them as fake news.